 There are two aspects of the Doshas, viz natural and morbid.
 In the natural state, Pitta helps in the digestion and metabolism of living beings.
 In its morbid state, it causes various diseases.

-The Kapha in its nature state promotes strength in the form of Ojas.
+The Kapha in its natural state promotes strength in the form of Ojas.
 When in morbid condition, it takes the form of excreta and causes misery.

 Similarly Vata in its natural state is responsible for all activities of the body.
 Vata in fact constitutes the very life of living beings.
 When in morbid state, it causes disease and death.[115-118]